reagul/Jenkins-VS7-K8s/README.md

 # Needs validation **
-# Jenkins test cases guide for VS7-K8s { Project Pacific }
+# Jenkins test cases guide for VS7-K8s { Project Pacific }.
+Install steps go in ORDER
 This repo will take you through Installing Jenkins on your Env and run Pipeline to build a Java Spring Boot app

 Pre-Req :